 If you’re lucky enough to be called my friend (I think I have earned the ability to say that now), or just happen to cross my path, there are two significant other ways that I take the time and consideration to share the love I have been given by those no longer here to give it: sweet potato pie and just being there.

-Sweet potato pie (apologies if I’m teasing anyone’s sweet tooth right now) is something I make every Thanksgiving and on other special occasions to signify the love that my grandfather showed me.
+Sweet potato pie (apologies if I’m teasing anyone’s sweet tooth right now) is something I make every Thanksgiving (and on other special occasions) to signify the love that my grandfather showed me.

 Sometimes I give pies to unsuspecting friends, sometimes to emergency responders, sometimes to homeless people, and sometimes to family.
-I do this partially because Thanksgiving was a time that so closely resembled the magic of our Sunday brunches as a family also, but more so because Thanksgiving for me represents a tradition of selflessness.
+I do this partially because Thanksgiving was a time that also closely resembled the magic of our family Sundays; but, more so, because Thanksgiving for me represents a tradition of selflessness.
 A time to be thankful for what you have, for helping those less fortunate; and for sharing a meal with others.

 My father taught me that.

-He wasn’t there to make sure we did things.
-He wasn’t there to qualify for an award.
+He wasn’t there to make sure we did things right.
+He wasn’t there to qualify for a dad of the year award.
 He wasn’t there because he was afraid something bad would happen.
 He was there because he didn’t want to be anywhere else.

 So, if I could go on living to have my friends say one thing about me when I’m gone, it would be that I was there.

 I suppose that’s all just a part of growing up though.

-So, long story short, just know that when I or someone else gives you theoretical or real French toast, or sweet potato pie, or if they’re just there, it may not necessarily be just empty calories or a butt in a seat.
-It may have taken a whole lot of love and loss for those things to be present.
+So, long story short, just know that when I, or someone else, gives you real, or theoretical, french toast, sweet potato pie, or we’re just there, know that it may not necessarily be just empty calories or a butt in a seat, it may mean a whole lot more, and it may have taken a whole lot of love, or loss, for those things to be present.

-What’s your ‘French toast’?
+What’s your ‘french toast’?